Tavris1/AI-Toolkit-Easy-Install/README.md

 ### One-click installation of [**AI-Toolkit by Ostris**](https://github.com/ostris/ai-toolkit) for Windows
 - No system Python needed
 - AI-Toolkit is launched via a **single .bat file**, which also:
-  - Automatically checks for and installs updates at each launch
+  - Automatically checks for updates on launch and notifies you of new versions
   - Opens your default browser once the local server is running

 [![GitHub Release](https://img.shields.io/github/v/release/Tavris1/AI-Toolkit-Easy-Install)](https://github.com/Tavris1/AI-Toolkit-Easy-Install/releases/latest/download/AI-Toolkit-Easy-Install.zip)